-NLVPD investigate deadly shooting near Alexander and Revere
+Coroner ID’s person shot, killed in NLV shooting near Alexander and Revere

 The car has multiple bullet holes, and police don’t believe the shooting was random.

 The suspects remain at large, and the people involved are believed to have known one another.
+According to the Clark County Coroner, Jones died from a gunshot wound to the chest.
+The manner was homicide.